 Pupils are part of an informal curriculum.
-In preparation for the possibility of some pupils moving towards a semi- formal curriculum, pupils will engage with 'subject' based activities where appropriate following the semi-formal curriculum overview.
+In preparation for the possibility of some pupils moving towards a semi- formal curriculum, pupils will engage with 'subject' based activities where appropriate.
 These activities are based within the context of their relevant MAPP targets.